Jimmydalecleveland/gatsby-theme-templates-example/README.md

 ### `master` - A working standard example of component shadowing
 This is just a starting point to show a normal usage of the system working, it can be skipped if you'd like to go straight to the problem.

-### `folder-imports-not-working` - A non-working example of component shadowing from folders
+### :beetle:`folder-imports-not-working` - A non-working example of component shadowing from folders
 This example uses the folder pattern for components where the `index.js` is the component itself, and it's associated styles, tests, and stories live in the same folder.

 Unfortunately this creates a circular import infinite loop clientside when attempting to shadow the folder.